Bobby Kaufmann: Presidential politics

 Kaufmann supported Marco Rubio's presidential candidacy in the 2016 Republican primary.
 In 2023, Kaufmann was hired by Donald Trump's 2024 presidential campaign to serve as a senior advisor for the Iowa caucuses.

 Family

 Kaufmann is the son of former Iowa State Representative and current Republican Party of Iowa chairman Jeff Kaufmann and Vicki Wing Kaufmann.
 He has two brothers: Jacob and John.
 He also had a brother that was stillborn.
 He is a self-employed entrepreneur in demolition and hauling.
+He married his wife Maria in 2023 and they share two children.